N-point spherical functions and asymptotic boundary KZB equations: Introduction

 \subsection{Contents of the paper}

 In Section \ref{sectionII} we recall basic facts on irreducible split Riemannian pairs and establish the relevant notations.
 In Section \ref{S3} we recall, following \cite{CM,W}, Harish-Chandra's radial component map and the explicit expression of the radial component of the quadratic Casimir element.
-We furthermore establish the link to spin quantum hyperbolic Calogero-Moser systems (Subsection \ref{vvCM}) and highlight various important special cases, such as the case that $\sigma_\ell$ and $\sigma_r$ are one-dimensional and the case that $\sigma_\ell=\sigma_r$.
-The latter case is naturally related to the theory of matrix-valued orthogonal polynomials in the compact picture, see, e.g., \cite{GPT,HvP}.
-We recall the construction of the Harish-Chandra series in Subsection \ref{S5}, and discuss how they give rise to eigenstates for the spin quantum hyperbolic Calogero-Moser systems.
+We furthermore establish the link to quantum spin hyperbolic Calogero-Moser systems (Subsection \ref{vvCM}) and highlight various important special cases.
+We recall the construction of the Harish-Chandra series in Subsection \ref{S5}, and discuss how they give rise to eigenstates for the quantum spin hyperbolic Calogero-Moser systems.
 In the first two subsections of Section \ref{SectionRepTh} we recall fundamental results of Harish-Chandra \cite{HCe,HCI, HCII} on the principal series representations of $G$ and its associated matrix coefficients.
 In Subsection \ref{ssss3} we discuss the algebraic principal series representations, and the description of the associated spaces of $\mathfrak{k}$-intertwiners.
 Section \ref{RTHC} first discusses how the algebraic principal series representations can be identified with $\mathfrak{k}$-finite parts of weight completions of Verma modules, which leads to a detailed description of the $\mathfrak{k}$-intertwining spaces $\textup{Hom}_{\mathfrak{k}}(M_\lambda,V_\ell)$ and $\textup{Hom}_{\mathfrak{k}}(V_r,\overline{M}_\lambda)$.
 In the second half of the section we introduce formal elementary $\sigma$-spherical functions and prove their key properties (differential equations and relation to $\sigma$-Harish-Chandra series).
 In Section \ref{SectionbKZB} we first derive asymptotic operator KZB equations for $\mathfrak{g}$-intertwiners and relate them to factorisations of the quadratic Casimir element $\Omega$.
 In Subsections \ref{S62} \& \ref{S63} we describe the spaces of $G$-equivariant differential operators $\mathcal{H}_\lambda^\infty\rightarrow\mathcal{H}_\mu^\infty\otimes U$ for a finite dimensional $G$-representation $U$, and derive the asymptotic boundary KZB equations for the associated $N$-point spherical functions.
 In Subsection \ref{intertwinersection} we derive the asymptotic boundary KZB equations for the formal $N$-point spherical functions.
 Subsection \ref{sectionBFO} and subsection \ref{S66} introduce the boundary fusion operator and establishes the integrability of the asymptotic boundary KZB operators.
-Finally, in Subsection \ref{inteq} we establish the resulting classical mixed dynamical Yang-Baxter and reflection equations for the terms $r^{\pm}$ and $\kappa$ in the asymptotic boundary KZB operators. \\
+Finally, in Subsection \ref{inteq} we establish the resulting coupled classical dynamical Yang-Baxter equations and the associated dynamical reflection equations for the building blocks $r^{\pm}$ and $\kappa$ of the asymptotic boundary KZB operators. \\